Towards local testability for quantum coding: Introduction

 Eldar and Harrow made progress towards the NLTS conjecture by establishing a simpler variant, called NLETS \cite{EH17}, by giving an explicit local Hamiltonian where states close to ground states are shown to be nontrivial.
+(See also Ref.~\cite{NVY18} for an alternate proof exploiting approximate low-weight check codes.)
 The subtlety here is that closeness isn't defined as ``low energy'' as in NLTS, but by the existence of a low weight operator mapping the state to a ground state.
 Viewing the ground space as a quantum LDPC code, \cite{EH17} shows that states which are $\delta N$-close to the code (for some sufficiently small $\delta>0$) are nontrivial.
-The NLTS conjecture asks for something stronger: that all states with low but constant energy (or equivalently normalised syndrome weight) are nontrivial.
-Of course, states close to the codespace have a low (normalized) energy or syndrome weight, but the converse does not hold in general, and this is what makes the NLTS conjecture difficult to tackle.
+The NLTS conjecture asks for something stronger: that all states with energy less than a small, constant, fraction of the operator norm of the Hamiltonian are nontrivial.
+Of course, states close to the codespace have a low (normalized) energy or syndrome weight since each qubit is only involved in a small number of generators, but the converse does not hold in general, and this is what makes the NLTS conjecture difficult to tackle.

 One case where the distance to the code is tightly related to the syndrome weight is for \emph{locally testable codes} (LTC): classical locally testable codes are codes for which one can efficiently decide, with high probability, whether a given word belongs to the code or is far from it, where efficiency is quantified in the number of queries to the coordinates of the word.
 To see the link between the two notions, the idea is to distinguish between codewords and words far from the code by computing a few elements of the syndrome and deciding that the word belongs to the code if all these elements are zero.
 An LTC is such that any word at constant relative distance from the code will have a constant fraction of unsatisfied checknodes, that is a syndrome of weight linear in the blocklength.
 The Hadamard code which maps a $k$-bit word $x$ to a string of length $2^k$ corresponding to the evaluations at $x$ of all linear functions provides such an example with the syndrome corresponding to all possible linearity tests between the bits of the word: indeed, any word that satisfies most linearity tests can be shown to be close to the codespace \cite{BLR93}.